Exairnous/reticulum/guides/api.md

 # Hubs Server API
 Reticulum includes a [GraphQL](https://graphql.org/) API that grants programmatic access to server resources.

-Note: This API is currently in alpha testing and is not yet available for use.
-(Users cannot generate API Access Tokens.)
+Note: This API is currently in alpha testing and is not yet recommended for general use.
+(Users can generate API Access Tokens at `your-instance.domain/tokens`.)

 ## Accessing the API
 Hubs Cloud administrators can enable or disable the API by toggling `App Settings > Features > Public API Access` in the admin panel.